Dr. Jing Chen

 Before joining Health Canada in 2001, she worked as a research scientist at the Institute of Radiobiology at the National Research Centre for Environment and Health (GSF), Germany, the Environment, Safety and Health Division at Los Alamos National Laboratory, USA, and Bubble Technology Industries Inc., Chalk River, Canada.

 Her research activities and expertise are in the areas of external and internal dosimetry and microdosimetry, radiation protection and management, radiation health risk assessment, radioecology and radiological impact on the environment.

-Dr. Chen is a consultant editor of Radiation Protection Dosimetry and editorial board member of Radiation Environmental Biophysics.
-She worked on the Canadian Federal Provincial Territorial Working Group on NORM, the OECD/NEA Expert Group on Radiological Protection Science (EGRPS), the Radioactivity Working Group of Arctic Monitoring and Assessment Program, and the WHO Expert Group on Management of Radioactivity in Drinking Water.
+Dr. Chen is a consultant editor of Radiation Protection Dosimetry and editorial board member of Radiation Environmental Biophysics and Radiation Environment and Medicine.
+She has worked on the development of Canadian drinking water and NORM management guidelines, the Radioactivity Working Group of Arctic Monitoring and Assessment Program, and the WHO Expert Group on Management of Radioactivity in Drinking Water.

 She received a number of awards of excellence in science including the Queen Elizabeth II Diamond Jubilee Medal from the Governor General of Canada in 2012.
 From the Canadian Radiation Protection Association, she received the Distinguished Achievement Award for outstanding contributions in the field of radiation protection in 2012 and the Founder's Award for outstanding contributions toward the enhancement of the Association in 2019.

 Dr. Chen joined the Canadian delegation to UNSCEAR in 2011, was Alternate Representative from 2014 to 2017 and has been the Canadian Representative since its 65th session in 2018.